PX4/PX4-user_guide/en/simulation/simulation-in-hardware.md

   Developers who are familiar with PX4 can more easily incorporate their own mathematical model into the simulator.
   They can, for instance, modify the aerodynamic model, or noise level of the sensors, or even add a sensor to be simulated.

-The SIH can be used by new PX4 users to get familiar with PX4 and the different modes and features, and of course to learn to fly a quadrotor with the real RC controller.
+The SIH can be used by new PX4 users to get familiar with PX4 and the different modes and features, and of course to learn to fly a quadrotor or an airplane with the real RC controller.

-The dynamic model is described in this [pdf report](https://github.com/PX4/Devguide/raw/master/assets/simulation/SIH_dynamic_model.pdf).
+The quadrotor dynamic model is described in this [pdf report](https://github.com/PX4/Devguide/raw/master/assets/simulation/SIH_dynamic_model.pdf).

+The aerodynamic model for the fixed-wing airplane is inspired from
+> Khan, Waqas, supervised by Meyer Nahon "Dynamics modeling of agile fixed-wing unmanned aerial vehicles."
+McGill University, PhD thesis, 2016.

 Furthermore, the physical parameters representing the vehicle (such as mass, inertia, and maximum thrust force) can easily be modified from the [SIH parameters](../advanced_config/parameter_reference.md#simulation-in-hardware).